-ESC Go to Command mode i Insert text before cursor I Insert text after line a and go to Ir Append text after cursor and go to Insert mode A Append text after line v Go to Visual mode, character-wise V Go to Visual mode, line-wise n use the arrow k eys to select a block of text d Delete selected block gu Switch selected block to lowercase У Copy (yank) selected block into buffer gŪ Switch selected block to uppercase W Move to next word \$ Move to end of line b Move to beginning of word 1G Move to line 1 i.e. beginning of file е Move to end of word G Move to end of file 0 Move to beginning of line z RETURN Make current line the top line of the screen CTRL G Show current line and column number ma Mark position "a".
+ESC Go to Command mode i Insert text before cursor I Insert text after line a and go to Insert mode Append text after cursor A Append text after line v Go to Visual mode, character-wise V Go to Visual mode, line-wise n use the arrow k keys to select a block of text d Delete selected block gu Switch selected block to lowercase У Copy (yank) selected block into buffer gŪ Switch selected block to uppercase W Move to next word \$ Move to end of line b Move to beginning of word 1G Move to line 1 i.e. beginning of file е Move to end of word G Move to end of file 0 Move to beginning of line z RETURN Make current line the top line of the screen CTRL G Show current line and column number · ma Mark position "a".
 Marks a-z are local to current file, while e marks A-Z are global to a specific file 'a Go to mark "a".
-If using a global mark, i y'a Copy (yank) from mark "a" to current lin d'a Delete from mark "a" to current line р Paste buffer after current line УУ Copy current line P Paste buffer before current line уур Duplicate current line x Delete current character D Delete from current character to end of line X Delete before current character dd Delete current line 7dd Delete 7 lines.
-Almost any command car be prepended by a number to repeat it that number of times u Undo last command.
-Vi can undo the las t command only, Vim is able to undo several commands Repeat last text-changing command /string Search for string forward n Search for next match of string ?string Search for string backwards N Search for previous match of string :s/s1/s2/ Replace the first occurrence of s1 with s2 ? in the current lin е :s/s1/s2/g Replace globally every occurrence of s1 v vith s2 in the curr ent line :%s/s1/s2/g Replace globally every occurrence of $s1$ with $s2$ in the whole file :%s/s1/s2/gc Replace globally every occurrence of $s1$ with $s2$ in the whole file, asking for confirmation :5,40s/^/#/ Add a hash character at the beginning of each line, from line 5 to 40 !!program Replace line with output from program :r file Read file and insert it after current line :X Encrypt current document.
-Vi will autom atically prompt fo r the password to encrypt and decrypt :w file Write to file :wq Save changes and quit :x ZZ Save changes and quit
+If using a global mark, it also opens the specific file y'a Copy (yank) from mark "a" to current line, into the buffer d'a Delete from mark "a" to current line р Paste buffer after current line УУ Copy current line P Paste buffer before current line уур Duplicate current line x Delete current character D Delete from current character to end of line X Delete before current character dd Delete current line 7dd Delete 7 lines.
+Almost any command can be prepended by a number to repeat it that number of times u Undo last command.
+Vi can undo the las Repeat last text-changing command /string Search for string forward n Search for next match of string ?string Search for string backwards N Search for previous match of string :s/s1/s2/ Replace the first occurrence of s1 with s2 in the current lin :s/s1/s2/g Replace globally every occurrence of s1 w :%s/s1/s2/g Replace globally every occurrence of $s1$ with $s2$ in the whole file :%s/s1/s2/gc Replace globally every occurrence of s1 with s2 in the whole file, asking for confirmation :5,40s/^/#/ Add a hash character at the beginning of each line, from line 5 to 40 !!program Replace line with output from program :r file Read file and insert it after current line :X Encrypt current document.
+Vi will autom atically prompt fo r the password to encrypt and decrypt :w file Write to file :wq Save changes and quit :x ZZ :q Quit (fails if there are unsaved changes) :q!
+Abandon all changes and quit - to the contract of the contrac -